 For awards with only a service condition, ASU 2016-09 provides that companies are permitted to make an entitywide accounting policy election to either estimate forfeitures with subsequent true-up to actual experience, or recognize forfeitures as they occur.
+This election can be different for awards granted to employees and nonemployees.
 This election is not permitted for awards with performance conditions.
 For awards with only a service condition that is based on a "graded" (as opposed to "cliff") vesting schedule, companies are to make a policy decision as to whether to recognize compensation cost ratably over the service period or on a more complex accelerated accrual basis that assumes each vesting tranche is a separate award.
 This policy decision is not dependent on how the company estimates fair value for the award (such as using tranche-specific option lives in a lattice model), and neither approach is regarded as preferable.
 This election is not permitted for awards with performance conditions, which are required to use the more complex accelerated accrual methodology that treats each vesting tranche as a separate award.
 Regardless of which method is chosen, the amount of compensation cost recognized at any date must at least equal the vested portion of the award.